|Self-driving cars and the imposition of a world-wide moral code|

 The researchers involved clearly thought that these results could form the basis for the decisions necessary to regulate the transport of the future.
-But the New Scientist article tells us that it's not that simple.
-Many researchers and ethicists have apparently said to the journalist writing the article that these results should not in fact be used to create policy or regulate the design of autonomous vehicles.
+But it seems that it's not that simple.
+Many researchers and ethicists apparently said to the journalist writing the article that these results should not in fact be used to create policy or regulate the design of autonomous vehicles.
 "That would perpetuate cultural biases that might not reflect moral decisions.
-The fact that there are different cultural patterns should not surprise us, but it has nothing to do with whether something is right or wrong," Professor Peter Steeves, an ethicist from De Paul University in Chicago is quoted as saying.
-"The instinct to save the lives of women or children, for example, is rooted in the patriarchal view that these groups have less autonomy and are therefore more worthy of being saved.".
+The fact that there are different cultural patterns should not surprise us, but it has nothing to do with whether something is right or wrong", Professor Peter Steeves, an ethicist from De Paul University in Chicago is quoted as saying.
+He added: "The instinct to save the lives of women or children, for example, is rooted in the patriarchal view that these groups have less autonomy and are therefore more worthy of being saved.".

-On the other hand, the fact that there are indeed similarities in the way we behave as societies indicates the probability of an evolutionary benefit from our behaviour that, for purely selfish reasons, we would be wise to take into account in deciding how to act.
+On the other hand, the very fact that there are indeed similarities in the way we behave as societies at any given time indicates the probability of an evolutionary benefit from our behaviour, just like the behaviour of non-human species.
 But as we have seen, acceptable behaviour varies according to the place in the world in which it takes place.
 So whilst we may not approve of how people in other places act, we have to accept that it is possible, at least, that the evolutionary benefit is not the same for the same action in the whole world.
 It can depend on the context, whether place or time.

 Neither is it obvious to me that we need to or could realistically programme cars to try to make such decisions.
 Even if we wanted our autonomous vehicles to follow our local moral codes as revealed by the survey, how could it possibly work out exactly who was on the pedestrian crossing in order to make a calculation as to the relative merits of killing me and my family, or ploughing into the people crossing the road?
 Surely it must mean that my car would have to know all about not only me, but the pedestrians in the line of fire and the occupants of all the other cars with which it might choose to collide.

 No, to contemplate the sort of dystopia which would even begin to allow a self-driving car to make moral decisions on our behalves is not something I would wish to be a part of.
 Better perhaps to concentrate on having more reliable brakes – secondary systems which cut in when things go wrong to provide a fail-safe back-up.
 Now that’s something which doesn’t require a major moral debate or a complete loss of privacy.

 4th November 2018